KEEP Partners (International)

 KEEP works to ensure sustainable tourism in Nepal with the enthusiasm, support and commitment of our key partners:

 Antipodeans Abroad specializes in educational and volunteer travel programs with a purpose.
 Their range of travel programs are designed around developing young Australians and focus on leadership, personal challenge, cultural immersion and responsible travel.

 Their volunteering programs incorporate sustainable, grassroots projects which enrich volunteers’ travels and benefit a small community.
 KEEP have been working in partnership with Antipodeans Abroad for over a year.

 Crooked Trails, USA

 A non-profit, community-based travel organization, Crooked Trails has been encouraging people to diversify their understanding of the planet and its myriad of cultures through education, responsible travel practices and community development for more than ten years.
 We began our partnership in 2002 and since then have collaborated on several of our Community Development programs placing international volunteers and adventurers in Nepal’s rural villages and communities.
-Over the past two years Crooked Trails has proved instrumental in fundraising for the expansion of Shree Bindabasini Lower Secondary School, Kavre.
+Over the past two years Crooked Trails has proved instrumental in fundraising for the expansion of Shree Bindabasini Higher Secondary School, Kavre.

 International Porter Protection Group

 IPPG works to improve conditions for mountain porters in the tourism industry worldwide.
 Its aim is for every porter to have; access to adequate clothing, boots, shelter and food (appropriate to the altitude and weather); medical care when ill or injured and appropriate health insurance.KEEP and IPPG became partners in 2009 and KEEP now houses a Porters’ Clothing Bank on behalf of both organizations.